Competition » Artisan

-THE WORLD'S ORIGINAL MARMALADE AWARDS WINNERS 2014Congratulations if you won an award and thank you very much for entering.
+THE 2016 WORLD'S BEST MARMALADE WINNERS ANNOUNCEDSee who officially makes the World's Best Marmalades in 2016.
+Huge Congratulations if you have won an award and thank you very much to everyone who entered.

 Dalemain Wins Prestigious Hudson's Media AwardDalemain Mansion and Historic Gardens wins prestigious heritage award for the Marmalade Awards & Festival Dalemain House in Penrith has been presented with a prestigious Hudson’s Heritage Award for Best Event.